LukaVulicevic/rent24h-app/README.md

 There is stripe API included for making payments, though it is disabled because of security reasons, you can just click on Pay button and order will be placed.
 Every order is logged to firebase.

-You can local server with npm start.
+You can start a local server with npm start.

 Thanks and I hope you like it.